 Inevitably, children soon expressed their desires to have an actual Kewpie to hold and play with.
 O’Neill moved to Europe from 1911 to 1914, and while attending art school in Paris, she began working on plans to mold the Kewpie into a doll.
 This was a challenge for her with her limited experience in sculpture, but with the help of fellow students and others, she managed to create a statuette that served as a mold.
 A German factory agreed to manufacture the dolls out of bisque.
 The dolls hit the international marketplace with incredible success in 1912.
 O’Neill obtained a patent for the doll in 1913.

 The Kewpies were later manufactured in Belgium, France, and the United States after the outbreak of World War II.
 Meanwhile, merchandising for the dolls exploded, and O’Neill published additional Kewpie books while others created Kewpie dishes, calendars, and other household items.
 O’Neill is said to have earned at least $1.5 million from the Kewpie franchise, which is equivalent to at least $15 million today.
 O’Neill lived lavishly with her fortune, purchasing homes in Connecticut, the Isle of Capris, and Greenwich Village, New York.
 She also continued to illustrate and write novels.
-Her first novel, “The Loves of Edwy” was published in 1904.
+Her first novel, “The Loves of Edwy” was published in 1904 when she was just 19 years old.
 She wrote “Lady in the White Vail” in 1909, a book of poetry, “Master Mistress,” in 1922, “Garda” in 1929, and “The Goblin Woman” in 1930.

 She also continued to visit Europe regularly and held her own artwork exhibition in Paris in 1921 at the Galerie Devambez.
 Stateside, she began to hold salons at her Greenwich Village apartment and became a vocal supporter of women’s right to vote.
-In addition, she created other characters that became toys, including the Scootles doll in 1923 and the Ho Hos, created in 1940.
+In addition, she created other characters that became toys, including the Scootles doll in 1925 and the Ho Ho doll in 1940.

-She returned to Bonniebrook in 1937 and lived out the remainder of her years there with her sister, Callista.
+She returned to Bonnie Brook in 1937 and lived out the remainder of her years there.
 O’Neill died on April 6, 1944, shortly after completing her memoirs.
-She has twice been commemorated with a U.S. Postal Stamp, and 900 members of the International Rose O’Neill Club continue to collect Kewpie dolls and memorabilia.